F5Networks/f5-telemetry-streaming/docs/index.rst

 ======================

 Welcome to the F5 Telemetry Streaming User Guide.
 To provide feedback on this documentation, you can file a GitHub Issue, or email us at solutionsfeedback@f5.com.

+For information on supported versions of Telemetry Streaming, see |supportmd|.

 Introduction
 ------------